buzzm/WebF/README.md

 Authentication below for more.

 Functions can have zero more arguments.
-Unlike traditional functions, there are only 2 HTTP arguments in the framework `args` and `fargs`.
+Unlike traditional functions, there are only 2 HTTP arguments in the framework: `args` and `fargs`.
 The latter is framework arguments which we'll cover later.  `args` is simply a JSON string that itself carries all the "real" arguments.
 This provides a standard, easily externalizable format to supply arguments of any type including lists of structures, binary data, etc.  The incoming JSON is parsed into a real python dictionary so functions never have to deal with JSON itself, http decoding, etc.  In addition, EJSON is always honored upon input to specify non-standard JSON types.
-Some args examples:
+Some `args` examples:
 ```
 Assume http://machine:port/ is the URL prefix; then: